DanNgo23/CS109A_LendingClubProject/pages/PS2_Models/PS2_Models.md

     Source Verified 0.0325555395332

-#### Higher interest rate, worse sub-grade, high debt-to-income ratio, more account open in past 24 months, and longer loan term(60 months) increase the probability of default, while higher income decrease the probability of default.
-The result is intuitive, higher interest rate increase the burden of borrower and is also equivalent to weaker creditworthiness, both of which increase the risk of default.
+#### Higher interest rate, worse sub-grade, high debt-to-income ratio, more account open in past 24 months, and longer loan term(60 months) increase the probability of default, while higher income decreases the probability of default.
+The result is intuitive, higher interest rate increases the burden of borrower and is also equivalent to weaker creditworthiness, both of which increase the risk of default.
 Worse sub-grade represents higher default risk.
 Higher annual income means higher ability for debt payment.
-Higher debt-to-income ration and more account opening in past 24 months both signals the borrower’s aggressiveness in using debt, which increase the default risk.
+Higher debt-to-income ratio and more accounts opening in past 24 months both signal the borrower’s aggressiveness in using debt, which increase the default risk.
 A shorter loan has lower risk.
-Other variables seem to have lower predictive power on default.Some states have lower default risk.
+Other variables seem to have lower predictive power on default.
+Some states have lower default risk.

 ```python